chrissrogers/maybe/README.md

 ### `maybe.memoize()`

-Calling `memoize` on your maybe will ensure that its value function is only executed the first time you call `maybe.value()`, and that its return value will be cached for all subsequest calls of `maybe.value()`.
+Calling `memoize` on your maybe will ensure that its value function is only executed the first time you call `maybe.value()`, and that its return value will be cached for all subsequent calls of `maybe.value()`.

 ```js